apnadkarni/blt/man/datatable.rst

 *tableName* **row values**  *row* ?\ *valueList* \?

   Gets or sets the values of the specified row.  *Row* may be a label, index, or tag, but may not represent more than one row.
 If *valueList* is present, then the values of the table are set from the elements of the list.
 If there are more values in the list than columns in the table, the table is extended.
 If there are less, the remaining columns remain the same.

 *tableName* **set** *row* *column* *value*

+  Sets the value at *row*, *column* in *tableName*.  *Row* and *column* may be a label, index, or tag and may refer to multiple rows (example:
+  `all`).
+If either *row* or *column* does not exist, the row or column is automatically created.
+If the row or column is an index, the table may be grown. *Value* is the value to be set.
+If the type of *column* is not *string*, *value* is converted into the correct type.
+If the conversion fails, an error will be returned.

 *tableName* **sort** ?\ *switches*...\ ?